jobinwilson/music_note_clf/README.md

 # music_note_clf
 Classify handwritten music symbol image into one of the 5 classes namely whole note, half note, quarter note, eighth note and sixteenth note.
-This problem is similar to MNIST classification
+This problem is similar to MNIST classification.
+Data set is available at https://www.kaggle.com/datasets/kishanj/music-notes-datasets/data